BA in Chinese Language & Literature

 Honors in the Major

-To graduate with honors in the major, students will maintain a GPA in the major of at least 3.4 and will take one additional course above the 11 required for the major.
-This can be any CAS XL or TL course numbered 500 or above, or XL 401 or 402 (continuation of the thesis begun in the capstone seminar).
+To graduate with honors, students will maintain a GPA in the major of at least 3.4 and will take two additional 4-unit courses beyond the 10 required for the major: one additional LC or XL course chosen with approval of the advisor and one from CAS TL 540 (translation seminar), CAS TL 541 (Translation Today), CAS LC 401, or 402 (continuation of the thesis begun in the capstone seminar).
+Note that CAS TL 540 and 541 require a zero-unit corequisite, CAS TL 542.